collision theory

 Example 2- The reaction of marble chips with hydrochloric acid.

 Consider the reaction between marble chips (calcium carbonate) and hydrochloric acid.
-Equations for these reactions are shown below:
+Equations for this reaction are shown below:

 calcium carbonate(s) + hydrochloric acid(aq) calcium chloride(aq) + carbon dioxide(g)+ water(l)